How Effective are Large Language Models in Generating Software Specifications?: related work

 \subsubsection{Software Specification Datasets and Extraction Methods}

-Traditional techniques for extracting software specifications from text, such as rule-based~\cite{Xie2021DocTerDF, Tan2007icommentBO, Tan2012tCommentTJ, Blasi2018TranslatingCC,Zhou2020AutomaticDA, toradocu} or ML-based methods~\cite{Lv2020RTFMAA, Tan2007icommentBO, Blasi2018TranslatingCC}, require manual effort and domain knowledge, and lack generalizability across domains.
+Traditional techniques for extracting software specifications from text, such as rule-based~\cite{Xie2021DocTerDF, Tan2007icommentBO, Tan2012tCommentTJ, Blasi2018TranslatingCC,Zhou2020AutomaticDA, toradocu} or ML-based methods~\cite{Lv2020RTFMAA, Tan2007icommentBO, Blasi2018TranslatingCC}, shows limited generalizability across domains and require manual effort and domain knowledge.
 Our work is the first to study LLMs' capability on this task, leveraging FSL that offers improved generalizability and requires little annotated data.
-We evaluate LLMs on two datasets, Jdoctor~\cite{Blasi2018TranslatingCC} and DocTer~\cite{Xie2021DocTerDF}.
+We evaluate LLMs on three datasets (Section~\ref{sec:study-dataset}).
 Other than Jdoctor, techniques like @tcomment~\cite{Tan2012tCommentTJ}, Toradocu~\cite{toradocu}, and C2S~\cite{Zhai2020C2STN} also extract specifications from Javadoc.
 They are excluded from this study as C2S is unavailable and the others are outdated or less effective~\cite{Blasi2018TranslatingCC, Zhai2020C2STN}.
 Advance~\cite{Lv2020RTFMAA} and DRONE~\cite{Zhou2020AutomaticDA} are excluded due to the absence of ground-truth specifications.